marxjoy/web-mon/README.md

 * [Setup](#setup)

 ## General info
-Program that monitors web sites and reports their availability.
+Program monitors web sites and reports their availability.
 This tool is intended as a monitoring tool for web site administrators for detecting problems on